 Presented annually for the empirical research publication that most advances the mission of the organization or the needs of the profession.

-CCCC is pleased to announce the eigth year of its Research Initiative.
+CCCC is pleased to announce the thirteenth year of its Research Initiative.
 This year we invite proposals for research that will advance the organization as articulated in the mission statement and current strategic-governance documents.
 CCCC plans to fund proposals of up to $10,000 each.
-Proposals are to be submitted no later than Oct 3, 2012.

 Richard Braddock Award